dynamsoft-docs/web-twain-docs/info/api/WebTwain_IO.md

 **Usage notes**

-If you are using WASM mode on the desktop, the image will always be saved to the Downloads folder even if you specify an absolute path.
+{% comment %}If you are using WASM mode on the desktop, the image will always be saved to the Downloads folder even if you specify an absolute path.{% endcomment %}

-If you would like to save images by showing the 'Save File' dialog box, you can set [IfShowFileDialog]({{site.info}}api/WebTwain_IO.html#ifshowfiledialog) to true.
+If you would like to save images by showing the 'Save File' dialog box, you can set [`IfShowFileDialog`]({{site.info}}api/WebTwain_IO.html#ifshowfiledialog) to true.

 ---

-## SaveAllAsPDF
+## SaveAllAsPDF()

 Saves all the images in buffer as a multi-page PDF file.